anoopsarkar/compilers-class/llvm-practice.md

 ### LLVM API for Code Generation: First Steps

+Before you do this practice problem, make sure you have a working symbol table implementation as specified in [HW3](hw3.html).

 The following yacc program fragment does code generation using the LLVM API.
 The full source code is available in the file `sexpr-codegen.y`.